-I also play a leading role in some of the most promising current and future cosmological surveys, outlined below.
+I also play a leading role in several of the most ambitious current and upcoming cosmological surveys, outlined below.

 Topics: